-Fear of failure is the biggest fear people have when it comes to starting a weight loss program.
+Fear of failure is the biggest fear people have when it comes to change.
+The root of fear entangles them.

 When your decisions are rooted in fear, fear keeps you stuck where you are.

-The key to pulling up fear is to recognize what feeds its roots.
+The key to overcoming fear is to recognize what feeds its roots.